 In some cases staff create an Individual Education Plan (IEP) with the help of any other professionals involved to determine the child’s needs and how they can be met.
 These IEP’s are regularly reviewed with parents and key person.
 Decisions are made following ongoing detailed assessment, it is then that we can determine what support the child needs.

-The staff at our nursery all have knowledge of where extra help or information is available, and asking the staff is usually helpful in guiding you to where you can get further information and support.
-The best people to talk to in the nursery are:
+At our nursery the staff all have knowledge in where extra help or information is available, therefore asking the staff is usually helpful in guiding you to where you can get further information and support.
+Within the nursery the best people to talk to are:

 Sam Stoner – Deputy Manager

 You can contact any of these practitioners by contacting the nursery on 01444-870797.

 Your child’s key person once you have started at the setting is the best person to talk to as they have knowledge in how your child is learning and developing.

 The local Children’s Centre’s, The Gattons and Sidney West, can provide parents with a wealth of information and they also run parent and child groups that provide parents with the opportunity to meet other parents.

 As well as this your family health visitor usually has further information available.
 You can usually contact your health visitor via your GP surgery.